boingboomtschak/graphite-py/README.md

 ##### Development

 <u>Requirements:</u> Python 3.x.x (preferably 3.6), pip

+*Note:* Issues have arisen building the project for release using non-Windows machines, so the instructions here are tentative until a suitable workaround is found.

 *Note:* fbs cannot build projects for release with Python versions past 3.6, so stick to 3.6 when creating the venv if this is something you need.